www.locriantica.it

 (Strabo, Geography VI, 259 8)

-In spite of the exceptional importance of his figure, we know very few things about Zaleukos.
+Despite the exceptional importance of his figure we have very few information about Zaleukos.

-Born in the Locri Epizephyrii colony, he was doubtless the first legislator of the western world and, chronologically, EUSEBIO put him between the 663 and the 662 b.C.
+Born in the colony of Locri Epizephyrii, he is recognized as the first lawgiver of the western world and, chronologically, Eusebius puts him between the 663 and the 662 b.C.

-His figure is wrapped in the myth (it's handed down that he was instructed by Athena) and often the story of his life changes into legend, and that's happened so many times in the past that, during the course of the ages, someone tried to assert (and, particularly, Timaeus) that in spite of the sureness of the Locrians origin of the first written laws codex of the western world, he never existed really.
+His figure is shrouded in myth (it's handed down that he was instructed by Athena) and often the story of his life is lost in legend, so much so that during the course of the ages someone tried to assert (particularly Timaeus) that he never existed for real, despite the certainty of a Locrian origin for the first codex of written laws of the western world.

-Particularly, some modern historians and critics, such as Bentley or Beloch, starting from an etymological analysys (a bit questionable) of his name which would mean, more or less, "the luminous" or "everything that shines", supposed that with the name Zaleukos, the people meant to speak about (as it was supposed has happened for other legislators, such as Lycurgus "the source of light") a sunny divinity who gave them the laws and that only in a following age would have been identified with a human being.
+Particularly, during the last centuries, some historians and classical philologist, such as Richard Bentley or Karl Julius Beloch, starting from an etymological analysys of his name which would mean, more or less, "the luminous" or "everything that shines", supposed that with the name Zaleukos the people meant to speak about (as it is supposed has happened for other lawgivers, such as Lycurgus "the source of light") a solar divinity who gifted them the laws and that only in a subsequent age would have been identified with a human being.

-Ciaceri himself (an Italian historian), in his work about Magna Graecia's history, referring to the question, defined devoid of foundation the objections about the real existence of the legislator, noticing that even nowadays live amongst us people having a name which remember the sky (Celeste), the sun or something else (such as the light: Luciano), and that this thing happened even in the ancient ages.
+Emanuele Ciaceri (an Italian historian), addressing such issue in his work about Magna Graecia's history and clearly stating his opinion, defined the objections about the real existence of the lawgiver without any foundation, noticing that even nowadays amongst us live people with names which, in their origin, remember the sky (Celeste) or the sunlight (Luciano) and that this also happened in the ancient times.

 Having said that, maybe the final word about the question has already been said by Cicero in his work "De Legibus" where he says: "Quid, quod Zaleucum istum negat ullum fuisse Timaeus?"
 (Who cares about the fact that Timaeus have denied the existence of Zaleukos?); "[...]
-Sive fuit, sive non fuit, nihil ad rem; loquimur quod proditum est." ( - That Zaleukos - existed or not doesn't concern the question; we hand down what was handed down").
-So Cicero doesn't attribute any importance to the question and invite, then, to concentrate on the facts which have been handed down: Zaleukos' legislation and the fact that many sources refer the name of the legislator as the name of a person really existed.
+Sive fuit, sive non fuit, nihil ad rem; loquimur quod proditum est." (That Zaleukos) existed or not doesn't concern the question; we hand down what was handed down".
+So Cicero attributes no importance to the question and invite, then, to concentrate on the facts which have been handed down: Zaleukos' legislation and the fact that many sources refer the name of the lawgiver as the name of an individual really existed.

-Closed this dutiful parenthesis on the question of the existence or not of Zaleukos, let's speak about his laws.
+Closed this dutiful parenthesis on the question of the existence or not of Zaleukos, let's take a look at his laws.

-The importance of Zaleukos' laws (which, as it's handed down, were admired by the whole Greek world) is exceptional because, for the first time, the laws were written and so they were took away from the arbitrary use which the judges of the ancient ages made of them; and this fact was underlined by Strabo who said that: "While once the task to determine the punishment was entrusted to the judges, Zaleukos determined that in the same laws".
-Then, the punishment had to be the same for everyone and noticed to everyone.
+The importance of Zaleukos' laws (which, as it's handed down, were admired by the whole Greek world) is exceptional because for the first time the laws were written and so they were took away from the arbitrary use which the judges of the ancient ages made of them; and this fact was underlined by Strabo who said that: "While once the task to determine the punishment was entrusted to the judges, Zaleukos determined that in the codex itself".
+So that the punishment had to be the same for everyone and noticed to all.

-The strongly conservative nature of these laws allowed the city of Locri Epizephyrii to thrive for a long time and they were enforced even for the centuries following the death of their deviser: Zaleukos, the first western legislator.
+The strongly conservative nature of these laws allowed the city of Locri Epizephyrii to thrive for a long time and they were enforced even for the centuries following the death of their creator: Zaleukos, the first western lawgiver.

 THE LAWS